elastisys/compliantkubernetes/README.md

 ### Code Snippets

 Code snippets should be written in a way that is transparent, predictable and flexible.
 They should be written with two roles in mind: devs and ops.
 Devs need commands that "mostly work", but need access to the underlying tools to select only the component they currently work on (e.g., Ansible `-t` or Helmfile `-l`).
 Ops need access to dry-run.
-Both these roles will be called "operator" below.
+Both these roles will be called "administrator" below.

 * Separate pre-requisite installation snippets, config snippets (which includes init snippets), apply snippets and test snippets.
 * Apply snippets should not execute when copy-pasted, e.g., do not add a final newline.
-They should allow the operator to review the command, potentially edit the command, before confirming execution by typing ENTER.
+They should allow the administrator to review the command, potentially edit the command, before confirming execution by typing ENTER.
 * Apply snippets should be idempotent, i.e., running apply multiple times should give the same result as applying only once.
 * Avoid auto-approve in apply snippets.
 Encourage (but don't force) dry-running.
 * Include test snippets after every major apply step.
-These should allow the operator to confirm that the previous apply step succeeded.
-The test should be as realistic as possible, e.g., "I can run a Pod", "PVCs I create are bound", etc. Tests should both confirm that the operator can proceed with the next step and serve as troubleshooting.
+These should allow the administrator to confirm that the previous apply step succeeded.
+The test should be as realistic as possible, e.g., "I can run a Pod", "PVCs I create are bound", etc. Tests should both confirm that the administrator can proceed with the next step and serve as troubleshooting.
 * Test snippets should be non-destructive.
 If this is not possible, add big warnings.

 Examples: